Luthaf/mlip-2023-tutorial/README.md

 conda activate metatensor-mlip-2023
 ./install/extra-pip-packages.sh

-# if you want to run the LAMMPS-md notebook
+# OPTIONAL, only run if you want to run the last notebook
+# (running metatensor models inside LAMMPS)
 ./install/build-lammps.sh
 ```